The Best Beaches to Visit in Santa Cruz

-Moreover, if you visit Davenport Landing at the weekend, then you can eat out on shellfish at the nearby American Abalone Farms.
+Moreover, if you visit Davenport Landing on the weekend, then you can pig out on shellfish at the nearby American Abalone Farms.
 If shellfish isn’t to the young peoples’ taste though, it still makes an enjoyable treat for attending adults while offering an opportunity for the kids to catch a glimpse of an Abalone close-up.

-While access to this Santa Cruz beach can be reached by a rocky dirt path, in addition to a short and level walkway for kids to run rampant through, providing alternative and easier access for you and your family.
+While access to this Santa Cruz beach can be reached by a rocky dirt path or a short and level walkway for kids to run rampant through, providing alternative and easier access for you and your family.

 Natural Bridges State Beach

 There are many appealing features to this iconic Santa Cruz beach.
-Of particular note, if you’re traveling with children are the dunes that border the cove, preventing little ones from wandering too far away.
-Further along the beach is a rock shelf full of secret pools and hidden wildlife.
+Of particular note, if you’re traveling with children, there are the dunes that border the cove, preventing little ones from wandering too far away.
+Further along the beach is a rock shelf full of secret tide pools and hidden wildlife.

 And if the weather unluckily turns, a nearby visitors’ center is full of activities to keep your children engaged and entertained.
 If it holds, though, you can follow a sheltered eucalyptus trail to a monarch butterfly sanctuary for some respite from the sun and a chance to spot more than just sea creatures.

 Ever popular with tourists, Main beach is bustling with families and holiday-makers taking advantage not only of the sun but surrounding rides.
-Nearby this Santa Cruz beach are a variety of funfair-type attractions that run the gamut from rollercoasters to mini-gold and arcades.
+Nearby this Santa Cruz beach is the amusement park with a variety of funfair-type attractions that run the gamut from rollercoasters to mini-gold and arcades.

 If you choose to stay on the beach, you’ll soon discover that the Santa Lorenzo River backs onto this beach to form a placid lagoon.
 The beach’s popularity also means lifeguards are almost always on hand, which makes it a safer place to swim than some of Santa Cruz’s other beaches.

-You’ll still want to check the water quality before taking a dip, though; nearby beach, Cowell beach, routinely scores low water quality, and sometimes that spreads.
-Even so, there’s more than enough here to keep your family active for several days, and for first-time visitors to the Santa Cruz beaches visiting is a must.
+You’ll still want to check the water quality before taking a dip, though; nearby surf spot, Cowell beach, routinely scores low water quality, and sometimes that spreads.
+Even so, there’s more than enough here to keep your family active for several days, and for first-time visitors this beach is a must.

 Beaches for Surfing